 Mary H. Dana Women Artists Series

-DWAS exhibitions are curated by invitation and through artist and curator calls only.
+DWAS exhibitions are curated by invitation only.
 However, we will consider individual curatorial proposals.

 Contact Us to be added to the CWAH email list or to submit a proposal inquiry.